 Churches pay their bills (staff, utilities, supplies, insurance, etc.) and keep their doors open through the generosity of its community.
 That’s you.
 And while absolutely, the people are the church, the physical building gives a place to gather and participate in the life of the church, including a location for its missions.

 These COVID19 times of being rearranged have certainly shown us that the church is wherever we gather.
-Presently, that is online, but we still have to pay our bills.
+Presently, that is online and in person when possible but we still have to pay our bills.

 But that makes me squirm!